 We have also grown the number of recommendations for future-focused - or longtermist - philanthropists to five after updating our Safeguarding the Future Report.
 In addition to the Center for Health Security and the Center for Human-Compatible A.I., we now recommend the Nuclear Threat Initiative’s bio department, the Center for Security and Emerging Technology, and the forecasting research of Professor Philip Tetlock and his collaborators.
 The Coronavirus pandemic provided a harsh reminder of our civilization’s vulnerability to catastrophic global risks, and we continue to believe that philanthropists can have a big impact by supporting efforts to help governments and individuals be better prepared for future threats.

-Finally, we added a new high-impact recommendation in the field of education: Teaching at the Right Level Africa, an organisation which works with governments across Africa to implement and scale-up highly-effective educational strategies.
+Finally, we added a new high-impact recommendation in the field of education: Teaching at the Right Level Africa, an organization which works with governments across Africa to implement and scale-up highly-effective educational strategies.

 Last year we also continued to enhance our research methodology to make better cost-effectiveness estimates and ensure our recommendations are as accurate as possible.
 Many of these improvements are documented in our new and improved Our Approach to Charity document.
 We also: